Question 1: Out of the following diseases, which one is preventable by vaccination?

 Answer: B

-H – Hydralazine, I – Isoniazid, P – Procainamide, P – Phenytoin, I – Infliximab, E – Etanercept, Q – Quinidine
+H – Hydralazine, I – Isoniazid, P – Procainamide, P – Phenytoin, P – Penicillamine, I – Infliximab, E – Etanercept, M – Methyldopa, C – Chlorpromazine, Q – Quinidine

-Question 18: Which of the following statement is true about a case-control study?
+Question 18: Which of the following statements is true about a case-control study?

 A. A study that follows a group of people over time to assess the effects of certain exposures.